salemileandro/salemileandro.github.io/_posts/2025-02-02-bayesian-machine-learning-a-deep-but-friendly-introduction.md

 # 6. Conclusion
 We started this journey by demystifying Bayesian Machine Learning, breaking down its foundations, and showing that it's not as different from classical ML as it might seem.
-Instead of treating Bayesian ML as an intimidating, we've seen that it naturally extends classical ML, offering a powerful way to quantify uncertainty and make better-informed predictions.
+We've seen that it naturally extends classical ML, offering a powerful way to quantify uncertainty and make better-informed predictions.

-Here are some key takeaways:
+**Here are some key takeaways:**

 * Bayesian ML can help you make better decisions.
 Classical ML gives us a single "best guess," but Bayesian ML tells us how confident we should be in that guess.